 I didn’t become a graphic designer after all but a graphic director!

 Linden IfeI am a barrister practising from Enterprise Chambers in Lincoln's Inn and specialising in business and insolvency litigation, featuring the liabilities of directors and office holders, and the recovery of assets by office holders for the benefit of creditors in an insolvency.
 I am often recommended as a leading practitioner by the directories in insolvency, commercial chancery and commercial dispute resolution.
-I have served as a trustee of Disability Equality in Education, the Almeida Theatre and the London Metropolitan University, and have been an Olivier Theatre Awards panellist.
+I have served as a Trustee of Disability Equality in Education, the Almeida Theatre (where I chaired the Artistic Director Recruitment Committee which recruited the current Artistic Director, and the Remuneration Committee), and London Metropolitan University, and have sat on the Olivier Awards theatre panel.

-As a child I wanted to act but instead have enjoyed a long career in arts management, holding top positions at the English Shakespeare Company and Rambert.
-I have held trustee positions at, among others, Theatre Royal, Bath, NESTA and the RUH NHS Trust, and I previously chaired the Arvon Foundation (2001-2005), Rambert (2000-2009) and Free Word (2000-2014).
+I have enjoyed a long career in arts management, holding top positions at the English Shakespeare Company and Rambert.
+I have held Trustee positions at, among others, Theatre Royal, Bath, NESTA and the RUH NHS Trust, and I previously chaired the Arvon Foundation (2001-2005), Rambert (2000-2009) and Free Word (2000-2014).
 I was also a member of the Arts Council England from 1992 to 2000, and continue to work as an independent freelance consultant for the Clore Leadership Programme amongst others.
 I was awarded a CBE in 2000 for services to the arts, especially dance.